adhikarirsr/academic-kickstart/content/home/about.md

 # Biography

-I am currently pursuing PhD in theoretical Biophysics.
-My research interests include mathematical modeling of biological processes,theoretical underpinnings of non equilibrium statistical physics and the physics of machine learning.
+I am currently pursuing Ph.D. in theoretical Biophysics.
+My research interests include mathematical modeling of biological processes, stochastic processes, theoretical underpinnings of non equilibrium statistical physics and the physics of machine learning.
+Furthermore, I am interested in the application of machine learning to solve real-world problems.